cuboulder-MSD/aspace_marc_exporter/README.md

-This code borrows heavily from a similar plugin created by Kevin Clair for DU.
+This code is derived from a similar plugin created by Kevin Clair for DU.

 # Local